CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 net.ipv4.conf.default.accept_source_route=0
 ```

-Alternatively, you can create a new file in the `/etc/sysctl.d` directory, then add the `net.ipv4.conf.default.accept_source_route = 0` line to the file.
+Or, you can create a new file in the `/etc/sysctl.d` directory, then add the `net.ipv4.conf.default.accept_source_route = 0` line to the file.

 #### Prevent ICMP Redirects

 Internet Control Message Protocol (ICMP) is a great troubleshooting tool, but can be a security threat if your router automatically accepts an ICMP redirect message.
 Attackers can use this to their advantage by sending unrecognized redirects to either capture your traffic or create a DOS attack.

-To prevent IPv4 ICMP redirect messages from being accepted, set a runtime configuration with the following commands.
+To prevent the system from accepting IPv4 ICMP redirect messages, set a runtime configuration with the following commands.
 A runtime configuration does not persist when you reboot the switch.

 ```
 cumulus@switch:~$ sudo sysctl -w net.ipv4.conf.default.accept_redirects=0